containers/ramalama/docs/ramalama.1.md

 **ramalama** [*options*] *command*

 ## DESCRIPTION
 Ramalama : The goal of ramalama is to make AI boring.
+Ramalama can pull an AI Model from model registires and start a chatbot or serve as a rest API from a simple single command.
+It treats Models similar to the way that Podman or Docker treat container images.

+Ramalama runs models with a specially designed container image containing all of the tooling required to run the Model.
+Users d ont need to pre-configure the host system.

-Ramalama supports multiple types of model registries.
-Currently the following types of AI Model registries (transports):
+Ramalama supports multiple model registries types called transports.
+Supported transports:

 * HuggingFace : [`huggingface.co`](https://www.huggingface.co)